Activate intelligence on your donor base

 Step 2: Wait for the scoring pass

 Together's intelligence pipeline runs once a day as a scheduled job that recomputes scores for every org with donors.
-Individual donors are also rescored on the spot when a new donation lands.
 After your first sync, you'll typically see scores by the next morning at the latest.

-While you wait, the Intelligence dashboard shows an empty state with a "Connect Data Source" prompt.
-Once scoring is done, the dashboard fills in with summary stats, top upgrade candidates, and lapse risks.
+While you wait, the Intelligence page shows an empty state with a "Connect Data Source" prompt.
+Once scoring is done, it fills in with your worklist: a ranked list of the donors worth acting on, each sized by its dollar opportunity (see Step 5).

 Step 3: Read the donor scores